Marjolaine Boutin-Sweet: Political career

 In 2011, she decided to put her name forward as a candidate for the New Democratic Party in the federal district of Hochelaga.
 In the 41st Canadian federal election, she was elected with 48.17% of the votes, defeating the incumbent candidate Daniel Paillé, from the Bloc Québécois.
 She was re-elected in Hochelaga in the 42nd Canadian federal election, an election that was subject to a recount, in which she was declared the victor by 500 votes, giving her 30.89% of the vote.
 On 12 November 2015, she was named Chief Whip for the NDP, as well as being asked to continue her role as Housing Critic.

 After the 2015 election, Boutin-Sweet was appointed the NDP Whip as well as the critic for Housing in the 42nd Canadian Parliament.

 On February 21, 2019, Boutin-Sweet announced that she wouldn't run for re-election in the 2019 Canadian federal election.

 Personal life

+Boutin-Sweet attended high school at École secondaire Étienne-Brûlé.
 She is married and has two grown sons.